Vox-ATypI classification: Didone

-The Didones or 'modern' typefaces draw their name from the typefounders Didot and Bodoni.
-These typefaces, dating from the end of the 18th and the beginning of the 19th century, make a very strong contrast between full and connecting strokes (the connecting strokes being extremely fine), the verticality of the characters and their unbracketed, hairline serifs.
+The Didones, or 'modern' typefaces, are named after the typefounders Didot and Bodoni.
+These typefaces, dating from the end of the 18th and the beginning of the 19th century, make a very strong contrast between full and connecting strokes (the connecting strokes being extremely fine), the verticality of the characters, and their unbracketed, hairline serifs.
 They correspond to the Didot of the Thibaudeau classification.
 The didones, in particular, made it possible for the First French Empire to employ typefaces very different from the typefaces used by the kings from the Ancien Régime.

 Examples of Didones include Bodoni, Didot and Walbaum.